SemanticKITTI: A Dataset for Semantic Scene Understanding of LiDAR Sequences: Evaluation of Semantic Scene Completion

-\paragraph{Baseline Approaches.} We report the results of three semantic scene completion approaches.
-First, we apply SSCNet \cite{song2017cvpr} without the flipped TSDF as input feature.
-This has minimal impact on the performance, but significantly speeds up the training time due to faster preprocessing \cite{garbade2018two}.
-Second, we use the Two Stream approach \cite{garbade2018two}, which makes use of the additional information from the RGB image corresponding to the input laser scan.
-Therefore the RGB image is first processed by a 2D semantic segmentation network, using the approach DeepLab v2 (ResNet-101) \cite{chen2018deeplab} trained on Cityscapes to generate a semantic segmentation.
+\paragraph{Baseline Approaches.} We report the results of four semantic scene completion approaches.
+In the first approach, we apply SSCNet~\cite{song2017cvpr} without the flipped TSDF as input feature.
+This has minimal impact on the performance, but significantly speeds up the training time due to faster preprocessing~\cite{garbade2019cvpr-ws}.
+Then we use the Two Stream (TS3D) approach~\cite{garbade2019cvpr-ws}, which makes use of the additional information from the RGB image corresponding to the input laser scan.
+Therefore the RGB image is first processed by a 2D semantic segmentation network, using the approach DeepLab v2 (ResNet-101)~\cite{chen2018pami} trained on Cityscapes to generate a semantic segmentation.
 The depth information from the single laser scan and the labels inferred from the RGB image are combined in an early fusion.
-Finally, we modify the Two Stream approach~\cite{garbade2018two} by directly using labels from the best LiDAR-based semantic segmentation approach (DarkNet53Seg).
+Furthermore, we modify the TS3D approach in two steps: First, by directly using labels from the best LiDAR-based semantic segmentation approach (DarkNet53Seg) and secondly, by exchanging the 3D-CNN backbone by SATNet~\cite{liu2018nips}.

 \paragraph{Results and Discussion.} \reftab{tab:ssc_baselines} shows the results of each of the baselines, whereas results for individual classes are reported in the supplement.
-The Two Stream network incorporating 2D semantic segmentation of the RGB image outperforms SSCNet which only uses depth information.
-However, the usage of the best semantic segmentation directly working on the point cloud performs best in this scenario.
-Nevertheless, the scene completion performance is still low, suggesting the need for further research into more sophisticated models to address this task.
+The TS3D network, incorporating 2D semantic segmentation of the RGB image, performs similar to SSCNet which only uses depth information.
+However, the usage of the best semantic segmentation directly working on the point cloud slightly outperforms SSCNet on semantic scene completion (TS3D + DarkNet53Seg).
+Note that the first three approaches are based on SSCNet's 3D-CNN architecture, which performs a 4 fold downsampling in a forward pass and thus renders them incapable of dealing with details of the scene.
+In our final approach, we exchange the SSCNet-backbone of TS3D + DarkNet53Seg with SATNet~\cite{liu2018nips}, which is capable of dealing with the desired output resolution.
+Due to memory limitations, we use random cropping during training.
+During inference, we divide each volume into six equal parts, perform scene completion on them individually and subsequently fuse them.
+This approach performs much better than the SSCNet based approaches.